 in.rshd, rshd - remote shell server

 in.rshd is the server for the rsh(1) program.
-The server provides remote execution facilities with authentication based on Kerberos V5 or privileged port numbers.
+The server provides remote execution facilities with authentication based on privileged port numbers.

 in.rshd is invoked by inetd(8) each time a shell service is requested.

-If Kerberos V5 authentication is not enabled, then in.rshd executes the following protocol:
+When a new connection is established, in.rshd executes the following protocol: